Shlomo Gurevich's Family Tree

 My grandmother's name was Channe-Chaye.
 She died young and was buried in Chislavichi."

 The names of three out of Yicheh-Bereh Dragilev's five sons were Leib, Yakov and Yosef.
 Leib's only daughter, Dasha, lives in Dedovsk (Moscow Region); her only son Yury has two children.
 The two children of Yakov, Lev and Raya live in Dedovsk as well.
 I used to visit with the family, when their mother, Zhenya (Genya) was alive.
 Neither Lev nor Raya has children.
 Yosef had two sons (Binyamin and Abram) and two daughters, Raya and Fenya.
 I met Binyamin (Nyoma) when I was a boy, he entertained me with funny toys which he made from a button and matchboxes.
 He passed away before time and left after him a son, Arkady, who lives now in Germany, and a daughter, Olga, a resident of Rishon-le-Zion, who has a daughter, Lisa and the twins-Daniel and Evelene.
-I met Abram at my father's funeral, he lives in Moscow and teaches at one of Moscow's institutions of higher education.
-He has one son, Leonid.
+I met Abram at my father's funeral, he lived in Moscow and taught at one of Moscow's institutions of higher education.
+He had one son, Leonid.
 Raya and Fenya live in Sarapul.
 Raya's son, Boris, has one son, Dmitry, and her daughter, Luba, has one daughter, Lena.
 The only son of Fenya, Mikhail, has two sons, Aleksey and Vitaly.

 One of Yicheh-Bereh's two daughters was called Roneh, she was my grandmother.
 The other was Manya (Malka), after the war she lived in Smolensk, and in the middle of 1960s my father and I visited her at her home.
 Manya's daughters - Fanya and Tsipa live in Kazan, Russia and have no children.